azumnanji/pacman_python/README.md

-# python_games
+# Pac-Man in Python
-Programming games in python
+Programming the famous Pac-Man game in python using pygame API with abstract data types.